Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 • Underground drain pipes keep everything out of sight and move water even farther away.

 These extras stop water from creeping back toward your foundation or pooling near patios and driveways.
 If you own a business, these solutions become even more important.
-Oregon’s rain can create puddles in parking lots or near entryways, turning them into slip hazards.
+Oregon’s rain can create puddles in parking lots or near entryways, making them hazardous to slip on.
 Investing in commercial downspouts with proper extensions protects your property and your customers.

 Maintenance as Your Best Defense Against Surprises

 No one loves gutter and downspout maintenance.
 But skipping it can cost you.
-Experts recommend cleaning them at least twice a year: once after the leaves drop in fall and again after winter to clear out any leftover debris.
+Experts recommend cleaning them at least twice a year: once after the leaves have dropped in the fall and again after winter to clear out any remaining debris.
 In Oregon, where moss and needles can sneak in, you might need more frequent checks.

 What should you look for?